 - 500 yen for children

-The Four Season at Mimuroto-ji
+The Four Seasons at Mimuroto-ji

 Spring at Mimuroto-ji

-- In 2024, Mimuroto-ji’s Azalea Garden was open from the 20th of April to the 12th of May from 8:30 am to 3:40 pm.
+- In 2024, Mimuroto-ji’s Azalea Garden was opened from April 20 to May 12 from 8:30 am to 3:40 pm.

-- The admission fee was
+- The admission fee was:

 - 1,000 yen for adults